ShinyTrinkets/twofold.ts/docs/readme.md

 ---

+## vars (names: string, args: any, meta: any)

+A tag used for DEV, to echo one or more variables.
+It is similar to the debug tag, but it only shows the variables.
+Example: <vars "name, age"/>
+To show all variables, use <vars "*"/>

+---

 ## debug (_: string, args: any, meta: any)

 A tag used for DEV, to echo the parsed tag args and metadata.
+It is similar to the vars tag, but it also shows the raw text of the tag, and the arguments.

 ---